Caravan and camping site licence

 - to ensure that sanitary and other facilities, services and equipment are supplied and maintained

-The conditions that apply will depend upon the type of site eg residential, holiday static, holiday tourers.
+The conditions that apply will depend upon the type of site, for example: residential, holiday static, holiday tourers.

 Licences will not be issued to applicants who have had a site licence revoked within three years of the current application.